• About

 Share on FacebookShare on Twitter

-1. The Child-Pugh score consists of five clinical features and is used to assess the prognosis of chronic liver disease and cirrhosis.
+1. The Child-Pugh score, derived from five clinical and lab measures (bilirubin, albumin, INR/prothrombin time, ascites, encephalopathy), is widely used to predict operative mortality and long-term prognosis in chronic liver disease and cirrhosis.

 Original Date of Publication: August 1973